Jakeman582/Rook-Polynomials/README.txt

 [][][]
   []

-To encode this matrix use this code:
+To encode this matrix, use this code:

 #Defining a 3 by 3 board with the corner squares removed
 board = [NaN, 1, NaN; 1, 1, 1; NaN, 1, NaN];